 There are many different versions of a clean hotel room.
-Here’s mine.
+Here’s the way I clean a hotel room.

 I was 19 when I got my first hotel job as a room cleaner.
 My second hotel position came only 5 months later, a chambermaid (does anyone still use that term?) at the Halifax Hilton and it was probably there that I learned how to clean a hotel room in detail.